pcawte/AgDev/README.md

 #### Complex Command Line Processing - for Redirection & Quoting

-This is optionally included if the makefile includes:
+This is optionally included if the application makefile includes:

 ```makefile
 LDHAS_ARG_PROCESSING = 1